Isdal Woman

 The Isdal Woman (Isdalskvinna, c.
 1930–1945 – November 1970) is a placeholder name given to an unidentified woman who was found dead at Isdalen ("The Ice Valley") in Bergen, Norway, on 29 November 1970.

 Although police at the time ruled a verdict of likely suicide, the nature of the case encouraged speculation and ongoing investigation in the years since.
-Half a century later, it remains one of the most profound Cold War mysteries in Norwegian history.
+Half a century later, it remains one of the most profound cold case mysteries in Norwegian history.

 Discovery

-On the afternoon of 29 November 1970, a man and his two young daughters were hiking in the foothills of the north face of Ulriken, in an area known as Isdalen ("The Ice Valley"); it was also nicknamed "Dødsdalen" ("The Death Valley") due to the area's history of suicides in the Middle Ages, and a more recent string of hiking accidents.
+On the morning of 29 November 1970, a man and his two young daughters were hiking in the foothills of the north face of Ulriken, in an area known as Isdalen ("Ice Valley"); it was also nicknamed "Dødsdalen" ("Death Valley") due to the area's history of suicides in the Middle Ages and more recent hiking accidents.

-Noting an unusual burning smell, one of the daughters located the charred body of a woman located among some scree.
-Surprised and fearful, the group returned to town to notify the police.
+They came across the charred body of a woman located among some scree.

 Investigation

-Bergen Police responded quickly and launched a full-scale investigation (filed as case name "134/70").
-Examining the site, police noted the woman's supine position, her clenched hands up by her torso, and the absence of a nearby campfire.
-The front of her body and her clothes had been severely burned and she was unrecognisable.
-Also located or placed near the body, and affected by the fire, were: an empty bottle of St. Hallvard liqueur, two plastic water bottles, a plastic passport container, rubber boots, a woolen jumper, a scarf, nylon stockings, an umbrella, a purse, a matchbox, a watch, two earrings, and a ring.
+Bergen police responded quickly and launched a full-scale investigation, filed as case name "134/70".
+Examining the site, police noted the woman's supine position, her clenched hands up by her torso and the evidence of a nearby campfire.
+The front of her body and her clothes had been severely burned, and her face was unrecognisable.
+Also located or placed near the body, and affected by the fire, were an empty bottle of St. Hallvard liqueur; two plastic water bottles; a plastic passport holder; rubber boots, a woolen jumper and a scarf; nylon stockings; an umbrella, purse, and a matchbox.
+There was also a watch, two earrings and a ring.
 Around the body were traces of burned paper, and beneath it was a fur hat which was later found to have traces of petrol.
 All identifying marks and labels on these items had been removed or rubbed off.

-Three days later, investigators found two suitcases belonging to the woman at Bergen railway station.
-In the lining of one, police discovered five 100 Deutsche Mark notes (c.
+Three days later, investigators found two suitcases belonging to the woman which had been abandoned at Bergen railway station.
+In the lining of one suitcase, police discovered five 100 Deutsche Mark notes (c.
 US$137 in 1970).
-Among other items, they found clothing, shoes, wigs, makeup, eczema cream, 135 Norwegian kroner, Belgian, British and Swiss coins, maps, timetables, a pair of glasses (with non-prescription lenses), sunglasses (with partial fingerprints that matched the body), cosmetics, and a notepad.
-As with the body, any possible identifying information had been removed.
+Among other items, they also found clothing, shoes, wigs, makeup, eczema cream, 135 Norwegian kroner, Belgian, British and Swiss coins, maps, timetables, a pair of non-prescription glasses, sunglasses with partial fingerprints (which matched the woman), cosmetics and a notepad.
+All identification information had been removed from the items.